Start with a broom and end with a needle.

-It’s an exaggerated way of saying start with big brushes then end with a small one, it’s a way of choosing brushes that can really help you when starting painting because it stops you focusing on the ‘interesting detail’ too early on.
+It’s an exaggerated way of saying start with big brushes then end with a small one.

 Using large brushes to lay down bold and decisive strokes, helps to alleviate self-inflicted pressure to make the painting look finished too early on, in reality this never happens it’s like trying to re-landscape your garden without digging up the soil, you have to make the mess first to finish with the flowers.

 If you use large brushes to begin your painting, you’ll develop brush handling skills, techniques and a huge variety of marks that can be achieved with one brush rather than relying on another specialist brush to fix the problem.

 For example, if I was painting a 30 x 40cm canvas, I would start with a brush 2-4 cm wide.

 One of the biggest stumbling blocks is indecision, if you only have one brush and two colours you’ve got no option, you just have to start.